Jaco Pastorius: Word of Mouth

 Warner Bros. signed Pastorius to a favorable contract in the late 1970s based on his groundbreaking skill and his star quality, which they hoped would lead to large sales.
-He used this contract to set up his Word of Mouth big band, which consisted of Chuck Findley on trumpet, Howard Johnson on tuba, Wayne Shorter, Michael Brecker, and Tom Scott on reeds, Toots Thielemans on harmonica, Peter Erskine and Jack DeJohnette on drums, and Don Alias on percussion.
+He used this contract to set up his Word of Mouth big band, which consisted of Chuck Findley on trumpet; Howard Johnson on tuba; Wayne Shorter, Michael Brecker, and Tom Scott on reeds; Toots Thielemans on harmonica; Kenwood Dennard, Peter Erskine and Jack DeJohnette on drums; and Don Alias on percussion.
 This was the group that recorded his second solo album, Word of Mouth (Warner Bros., 1981).

 In 1982, Pastorius toured with Word of Mouth as a 21-piece big band.
 While in Japan, to the alarm of his band members, he shaved his head, painted his face black, and threw his bass guitar into Hiroshima Bay.
 He was diagnosed with bipolar disorder in late 1982 after the tour.
 Pastorius had shown signs of bipolar disorder before his diagnosis, but these signs were dismissed as eccentricities, character flaws, and by Pastorius himself as a normal part of his freewheeling personality.

 Despite attention in the press, Word of Mouth sold poorly.
-Warner Bros. was unimpressed by the demo tapes from Holiday for Pans.
-Pastorius released a third album, Invitation (1983), a live recording from the Word of Mouth tour of Japan.
+Pastorius and Word of Mouth had finished recording Holiday for Pans by 1982, but while this was intended to be his next solo album, Warner Bros. was unimpressed by the demo tapes and refused to release it.
+In its place, the label released Invitation (1983), a live recording from the Word of Mouth tour of Japan.
 As alcohol and drug problems dominated his life, he had trouble finding work and wound up becoming homeless.
 In 1985, while filming an instructional video (Modern Electric Bass), Pastorius told the interviewer, Jerry Jemmott, that although he had been praised often for his ability, he wished that someone would give him a job.
 However, the same year, he gave a much praised concert in Brussels (Belgium) with Toots Thielemans.